mccartneyb/mOcK_cOnVeRtEr/README.md

 # mOcK_cOnVeRtEr
-Will convert a string into the sArCaStIc CaSe, as popular with the [Mocking Spongebob meme](https://knowyourmeme.com/memes/mocking-spongebob).
+Converts a string into the sArCaStIc CaSe, as popular with the [Mocking Spongebob meme](https://knowyourmeme.com/memes/mocking-spongebob).

 Run the file and type in a string to convert.
 The converted string is set to the clipboard to paste.